Kjetil K. Haugen* and Bjørn Guvåg**

 *Faculty of Logistics Molde University College, Specialized University in Logistics Molde, Norway

-**Faculty of Business Administration and Social Sciences Molde University College, Specialized University in Logistics Molde, Norway
+**Faculty of Business Administration and Social Science Molde University College, Specialized University in Logistics Molde, Norway

 A simple comparison between the UEFA club ranking between the years 2006/07 AND 2016/17 shows that 9 out of ten teams are on both lists.
 This indicates a certain (perhaps unwanted) stability among Europe’s best football teams.
 Szymanski discusses this development comparing Champions League (CL) with NFL.
 He argues that many European football leagues are imbalanced.
 That is, the same teams turn out to win almost every season, and uncertainty of outcome may move towards an unsatisfactory level.